Darren002/CW2024/README.md

 7. Unexpected Problems

-		7.1.
-Time feels not enough
-		7.2 Retro Font doesn’t seem to load on other devices
+		7.1 Retro Font doesn’t seem to load on other devices

 8. Features not implemented